 |

+The Transmission Control Protocol (TCP) level of the TCP/IP transport protocol is connection-oriented.
+That means that, before any data can be transmitted, a reliable communication channel must be created.
 To establish a connection, TCP uses a 3-way handshake.
 Before a client attempts to connect with a server, the server must first bind to a port to open it up for connections: this is called a passive open.
 Once the passive open is established, a client may initiate an active open.
-To establish a connection, the 3-way (or 3-step) handshake occurs:
+To establish a connection, the 3-step handshake occurs (Explanation of the Three-Way Handshake via TCP-IP)

 Example: